BrianSila/Travel-destination-locator/README.md

    Users can input their travel location preferences (e.g., Africa, North America, Asia) to receive tailored destination recommendations.

 2. **Destination History**
-   Users receive a brief history of the travel destination and what is expected from the country (e.g., the best time to travel, cost of travel).
+   Users receive a brief history of the travel destination and what is expected from the country (e.g., the best time to travel, the cost of travel).

 3. **Travel Tips**
-   The app offers relevant travel tips based on factors such as weather conditions and time of travel.
+   The app offers relevant travel tips based on factors such as weather conditions and travel time.

 4. **Trip Booking**
-   Users can book travel trips based on the number of people and the number of days to be spent.
+   Users can book travel trips based on the number of people and the number of days spent.

 5. **Add a Travel Destination**
    Users can contribute by adding new travel destinations to the database.